Work From Home

 Take away the music of a jingle and you should be left with awesome taglines that consumers will associate with a company.

-This requires advanced composing skills or a combination of extensive vocabulary, knowledge of proper phrasing, and a love of rhymes.
+Writing lyrics requires advanced composing skills, and a good mix of extensive vocabulary, knowledge of proper phrasing, and a deep love of rhymes.

 2. Musical Abilities